Ismailtlem/ismailtlemcani.com/data/blog/merge-python-dictionaries.md

 ---
-title: Different ways to merge dictionaries in Python
+title: 4 simple ways to merge dictionaries in Python
 date: '2023-01-29'
 tags: ['Python', 'dictionaries', 'beginners']
 draft: false
-summary: 'Different ways to merge dictionnaries in Python in one line'
+summary: 'How you can merge your Python dictionnaries in one line'
 ---

 ![merge-python-dictionaries](/static/images/merge-python-dictionaries.png)